theKinsley/theKinsley.github.io/content/_index.md

 ### About Me | Hsiao-Yuan, Kinsley, Hsu

 Currently, I am studying for my master's degree at **Wangxuan Institute of Computer Technology** (School of Intelligence and Science Technology, SIST), **Peking University**.
 Previously, I received my bachelor's degree at Department of Computer Science and Engineering, **National Sun Yat-Sen University**.
 My research interests include visual-textual presentation's creativity understanding and generation, mainly focusing on AI-empowered poster design.
-I also have a passion for graphic design.
+In addition to computer science and technology, I also have a passion for graphic design.
 In 2023-2025, I am responsible for the artistic promotion work in SIST and have a simple [portfolio](hsiaoyuanhsu_portfolio_24.pdf) of my design works.

 ### Publications & Competitions